rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/javascript, Angular & Node interview questions.md

 ```

 ### 2. Ahead-of-Time (AOT) Compilation
-**What it is:** AOT compilation compiles your Angular templates and components at build time, rather than in the browser at runtime.
+#### **What it is:**
+AOT compilation compiles your Angular templates and components at build time, rather than in the browser at runtime.
 This results in smaller bundle sizes and faster rendering.

-**How to enable:** AOT is enabled by default in production builds (`ng build --prod`).
+#### **How to enable:**
+AOT is enabled by default in production builds (`ng build --prod`).
 For Angular CLI versions prior to 8, use `ng build --aot`.

 ### 3. Production Mode
-**What it is:** Running your Angular application in production mode disables development-mode checks and optimizations, resulting in improved performance.How to enable:Use the --prod flag when building your application: `ng build --prod`
+#### **What it is:**
+Running your Angular application in production mode disables development-mode checks and optimizations, resulting in improved performance.

+#### How to enable:
+Use the `--prod` flag when building your application: `ng build --prod`

 ### 4. Bundle Optimization
-**What it is:** Reducing the size of your application's bundles is crucial for faster loading.
+#### **What it is:**
+Reducing the size of your application's bundles is crucial for faster loading.

-**How to optimize:**
+#### **How to optimize:**
 - _Tree Shaking:_ Eliminate unused code.
 Angular CLI and modern bundlers like Webpack do this automatically.
 - _Minification:_ Reduce the size of your code by removing whitespace and shortening variable names.
 Enabled in production builds.
 - _Code Splitting:_ Split your code into smaller chunks that can be loaded on demand.
 Lazy loading is a form of code splitting.

 ### 5. Caching
 **What it is:** Caching can significantly improve performance by storing frequently accessed data or resources.
 **How to implement:**
 - _HTTP caching:_ Configure your server to set appropriate HTTP headers (e.g., `Cache-Control`) to enable browser caching of static assets and API responses.
 - _In-memory caching:_ Use services to cache data within your Angular application (e.g., using `localStorage`, `sessionStorage`, or a custom service with a `BehaviorSubject`).
 - _Service Workers:_ For more advanced caching, you can use service workers to cache assets and even enable offline functionality.
 Use `@angular/service-worker`.

 ### 6. Change Detection Optimization
-**What it is:** Angular's change detection mechanism can be a performance bottleneck if not used carefully.
+#### **What it is:**
+Angular's change detection mechanism can be a performance bottleneck if not used carefully.

-**How to optimize:**
+#### **How to optimize:**
 - `ChangeDetectionStrategy.OnPush`: Use this change detection strategy for components whose templates only depend on their `@Input()` properties.
 This tells Angular to only check for changes when the input properties change.
 ```javascript
 import { Component, Input, ChangeDetectionStrategy } from '@angular/core';